Anadarko is among the largest producers of oil and clean-burning natural gas in the state.

 Sustainably Developing One of the Nation's Most Important Energy Basins

 We undergo a rigorous process for analyzing and mitigating surface impacts before each new operation in our Surface Impact Planning process.
-For each new pad, we look at traffic patterns to reduce impact and determine how we should direct crew.
+For each new pad, we look at location options and traffic patterns to reduce impact on surrounding communities.
 Options include re-routing truck routes to outside municipality lines, keeping on least populated county roads when possible and designing transportation routes so that they have the least impact on usual traffic flow.

-Additionally, the original tank batteries for horizontal wells typically required four tanks for each well, and first-generation lease automatic custody transfer (LACT) unit batteries reduced this number by half.
-Through continued design modifications, the installation of LACT units has reduced the need for storage tanks to only one for several wells, which allows Anadarko to pump oil from a location rather than transport it by truck.
-The reduction in truck traffic previously required for liquids transfer, and the associated reduction of emissions, dust, noise, and local road congestion, is a direct and positive result achieved by the new production facility design.
-In the Wattenberg field, truck traffic associated with hauling oil and water was reduced by at least 75 percent in the first year of LACT batteries being commissioned.
-Lastly, the viewshed associated with the "tankless battery" is reduced from previous designs.
-Decreasing the size and height of the pad makes these facilities less noticeable for local residents, while still enabling efficient production.
+The original tank batteries for horizontal wells typically required four tanks for each well, and our first-generation lease automatic custody transfer (LACT) unit batteries reduced this number by half.
+Through continued design modifications, the installation of LACT units has reduced the need for storage tanks to only one for several wells.
+The reduction in truck traffic previously required for liquids transfer, and the associated reduction of emissions, dust, noise, and local road congestion is a direct and positive result achieved by the new production facility design.

 Water-On-Demand Conserves Water & Reduces Waste